10 Best Internships for High School Students

 Location: Remote!

-If you are interested in political journalism and have decided on it for your major, this year-long course at Princeton is a great option.
-The Princeton Summer Journalism Program (PSJP) offers high achievers from low-income families a free residential journalism and college preparation program where they will study politics and current affairs, learn from Princeton professors and journalists, and collaborate with a college advisor.
+If you are interested in journalism, this year-long course at Princeton is a great option.
+The Princeton Summer Journalism Program (PSJP) offers high achievers from low-income families a free residential journalism and college preparation program.
+You will study politics and current affairs, learn from Princeton professors and journalists, and collaborate with a college advisor.
+The program includes weekly lectures and workshops led by program graduates and journalists from publications such as The New York Times, The Washington Post, The New Yorker, and CNN.
+This highly selective program has a three-round application process and a final cohort of up to 40 students.

 Acceptance Rate: Below 5%